 According to WRAP, the Waste and Resources Action Programme, between 60% and 80% of all office waste is paper.
 Considering the advancements in technology and mobile connectivity, it’s incredible that so much paper is still used.

-The good news is that paper holds a very high
+The good news is that paper holds a very high value, and a value that sees no signs of reducing any time soon.

 Encouraging your workforce to correctly sort and recycle paper, will not only reduce office waste, it will also;